How to Choose the Best Long-Term Care Insurance (LTCI) for you

 Typical policies calculate the home and community care benefit as a multiple of the Daily Benefit amount.

-• A one hundred percent (100%) benefit.
-This provides you an equal amount of the facility benefit for home or community-based care.
+- A one hundred percent (100%) benefit.
+This provides you with an equal amount of the facility benefit for home or community-based care.

-• A fifty percent (50%) benefit.
-This provides you half the amount of the facility benefit home or community-based care.
+- A fifty percent (50%) benefit.
+This provides you with half the amount of the facility benefit for home or community-based care.

-• A zero percent (0%) benefit.
+- A zero percent (0%) benefit.
 This provides no care for services provided in a home or through the community.
-Therefore, this benefit is for a person only seeking long-term care insurance coverage for care in a nursing home or similar facility.
+Therefore, this benefit is intended for individuals seeking long-term care insurance coverage for care in a nursing home or similar facility.

 Policies typically provide benefits on a Stand-By and/or Hands-On Basis.
 The ideal policy includes both definitions of assistance.